haihala/whoops-all-grapplers/docs/2. Areas/spec/items/Track spikes.md

 - Universal upgrade from [[Stopwatch]] + [[Boots]]
 - Allows owner to dash cancel any move at the cost of some meter

+Flavortext something like: Now with Fast Action Disruption Compatible soles.